solita/solita.github.com/_posts/2021-09-03-rudiments-of-data-wrangling-in-rust.md

 Rust is typically positioned as a language for "systems programming", which usually means something rather close to the operating system, such as networking or device drivers.
-However, Rust is a general-purpose programming language, and there is nothing stopping you from using it for tasks that often are done in Python.
+However, Rust is a general-purpose programming language, and nothing is stopping you from using it for tasks that often are done in Python.

 Since I started really diving into Rust in the spring of 2021, I've